page22emily/Tutorials/README.md

   * Resources if you want to change any part of the code such as package documentation

 * Information about the code including
-  * programming language
+  * Programming language
-  * file formats for each code
+  * File formats for each code
   * How to use each of the file types